-The European objective announced in the Lisbon Strategy is for spending on Research and Development (R&D) to reach 3% of GDP by 2010.
+The European objective announced in the EU 2030 Strategy is for spending on Research and Development (R&D) to reach 3% of GDP.
 With this in mind, Hungary is encouraging businesses to invest in research and innovation as part of promoting growth and employment.

 Research is regulated by the Act on Research and Development and Technological Innovation.
 The Act sets out government duties and the basic principles of government support.
 It also relaxes financing rules for research centres, enables easier mobility of experts between research centres and businesses, and helps improve the public perception of scientific research and technical development.